solariumphp/solarium/docs/queries/morelikethis-query.md

 ### Interestingterms

-This will show what "interesting" terms are used for the MoreLikeThis query.
+This will show what "interesting" terms (the top TF/IDF terms) are used for the MoreLikeThis query.

-Only available if interestingterms wasn't set to `none` in the query.
+The format of the interesting terms depends on the value set for interestingterms in the query.

+* `list`: The terms are returned as an array of strings.
+* `details`: Each term is an array key associated with the boost value used by Solr.
+    Unless you set boost to `true`, this will be `1.0` for every term.
+* `none`: The terms aren't available with the resultset and an exception is thrown if you try and fetch them anyway.

 ### Match